opensearch-project/documentation-website/_search-plugins/semantic-search.md

 # Semantic search

-Semantic searches text data considering the context and intent of a query.
+Semantic search considers the context and intent of a query.
 In OpenSearch, semantic search is facilitated by neural search with text embedding models.
 Semantic search creates a dense vector (a list of floats) and ingests data into a k-NN index.

 **PREREQUISITE**<br>
 Before using semantic search, you must set up a text embedding model.
 For more information, see [Choosing a model]({{site.url}}{{site.baseurl}}/ml-commons-plugin/integrating-ml-models/#choosing-a-model).